MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

 Although some of the scheduler considerations are not fully pertaining to multitenancy in AKS, we believe they are essential requirements when deploying this solution:

-- Make sure to review and implement the [best practices](https://docs.microsoft.com/en-us/azure/aks/best-practices) for cluster operators and application developers to build and run applications successfully on Azure Kubernetes Service (AKS).
+- Make sure to review and implement the [best practices](/azure/aks/best-practices) for cluster operators and application developers to build and run applications successfully on Azure Kubernetes Service (AKS).
 - Plan and apply [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) at the namespace level, for all namespaces.
 If pods don't define resource requests and limits, reject the deployment.
 Monitor resource usage and adjust quotas as needed.
 When several teams or tenants share an AKS cluster with a fixed number of nodes, resource quotas can be used to assign a fair share of resources to each team or tenant.
 - Adopt [Limit Ranges](https://kubernetes.io/docs/concepts/policy/limit-range/) to constrain resource allocations (to Pods or Containers) in a namespace in terms of CPU and memory.
 - Explicitly define resource [requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for CPU and memory usage for your pods in the YAML manifests or Helm charts used to deploy applications.
 When you specify the resource request for Containers in a Pod, the Kubernetes scheduler uses this information to decide which node to place the Pod on.
-When you specify a resource limit (e.g. CPU or memory) for a Container, the kubelet enforces those limits so that the running container can't use more of that resource than the limit you set.
+When you specify a resource limit (such as the CPU or memory) for a Container, the kubelet enforces those limits so that the running container can't use more of that resource than the limit you set.
 - To maintain the availability of applications, define [Pod Disruption Budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) to make sure that a minimum number of pods are available in the cluster.
 - [Priority classes](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/) can be used to indicate the importance of a Pods.
 If a Pod cannot be scheduled, the scheduler tries to preempt (evict) lower priority Pods to make scheduling of the pending Pod possible.
 - Use Kubernetes [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to place resource-intensive applications on specific nodes and avoid noisy neighbor issues.
 Keep node resources available for workloads that require them, and don't allow other workloads to be scheduled on the nodes.